jimmieego/reading-notes/Design/responsive-design-patterns-principles.md

 ```

 ### Rethinking the hierarchy

-Resposition the advertisements: The placement of an advertisement would be determined by the width of the page.
+Reposition the advertisements: The placement of an advertisement would be determined by the width of the page.
 When the site is a single column, insert ads into sensible points in the content flow.
 As the layout widened to two columns, the ad would move from its initial position and stick to the top of that new column.
 Similarly, when a third column appeared at the widest breakpoint, the ad would shift again.

 ```html
 <div data-adname="MAIN_AD" class="ad-slot-a"></div>